Employer Procedures to Petition for an H-1B Worker on Form I-129

 Because there can be severe penalties if an export license is required and you do not obtain one, it's important to review the technology and technical data to which the H-1B worker will have access and then determine whether an export license is required.

 Submitting the I-129 Petition and Awaiting Approval

 If the petition is for someone outside the U.S., you need to include the original and a copy of the complete petition and supporting documents.
-USCIS uses the copy to send a notification of the approval to the U.S. Consulate or Embassy where the person will apply for the H-1B visa.
+USCIS uses the copy to send a notification of the approval to the U.S. consulate or embassy where the person will apply for the H-1B visa.

 The typical USCIS processing time is two to four months.
-For an enhanced fee of $1,225 (as of 2013), USCIS guarantees an initial processing time of 15 calendar days.
+For an enhanced fee of $1,225 (as of 2016) for “premium processing,” USCIS guarantees an initial processing time of 15 calendar days.
 If USCIS asks for additional documents, a new 15-day clock begins from the time USCIS receives your response.
 One thing to think about with premium processing is the validity date of the H-1B petition.
 If you are filing on April 1 and requesting an effective date of October 1 for the next fiscal year's allotment of H-1B visas, premium processing cannot yield an earlier effective date.
 You may receive your approval in mid- to late-April, but the petition will not be effective until October 1.
 If your prospective employee is outside the U.S., this means he or she still will need to wait until October 1 to start working for you.

 Keep in mind that for most H-1B jobs there is an annual quota of visas that may impact when you can file your petition.
 If the H-1B candidate you are planning to hire already has H-1B status and previously was counted against a prior year's quota, you can file your petition any time.
 If the candidate is subject to the quota, you will likely need to file the I-129 as early as possible, which is the first week of April (that is, six months before the earliest possible start date of October 1).